scorpionmit01/homebridge-jewish-calendar/README.md

 Trigger: Timer: 12:30 PM
 Conditions:
-  Kodesh: On
+  Kodesh: Open
-  Sukkot: Off
+  Sukkot: Closed
 Scene: Dining Room Entertaining

 Trigger: Timer 12:30 PM
 Conditions:
-  Kodesh: On
+  Kodesh: Closed
-  Sukkot: On
+  Sukkot: Closed
 Scene: Sukkah On

 NOTE: Because of quirks in how Sun-Calc and Apple can calculate things like Sundown, I recommend that you either use a fixed Time for your Trigger, or Sundown or later.
 But setting it to run 15 minutes before Sundown when Shabbat: On should work.

+On/Off Settings - the words may be backwards.
+Contact sensors are open/closed.
+Eve is a fantastic for editing rules but it terminology felt "backwards" for checking the settings.

 ## Debugging your rules